 Root Canal Therapy in Jensen Beach, FL

 Sometimes teeth become infected near the nerve, which can cause significant pain, swelling, and sensitivity.
-That is why root canals get such a bad reputation.
-By the time you realize a problem exists, you might be experiencing serious discomfort.
-The good news is that in many cases, root canal therapy can resolve your pain and infection, and save your tooth.
+That is why root canals have such a bad reputation.
+By the time you realize a problem exists, you might be experiencing severe discomfort.

-Root canal therapy is a procedure that we perform to remove infection, bacteria, and infected tissue from inside your tooth.
+Root canal therapy is a procedure that we perform to remove the infection, bacteria, and infected tissue from inside your tooth.
 That means that we will need to make a small access hole in your natural tooth to access the pulp at the interior.